Owners engineering support

 A wave and tidal site owner benefits from a FEED study in three ways: identification of the best possible design options; estimate of the capital and operational cost budget (to within 20%); and delivery of specifications for construction contracts.

-GL Garrad Hassan offers its engineering support services as a single FEED study, involving all the following, or a subset of them:
+DNV GL offers its engineering support services as a single FEED study, involving all the following, or a subset of them:

 - Collation of site data into design basis documents (for use in FEED work and subsequent project engineering)